Julie E. Steiner

 Her scholarly work focuses on legal policy reform and enforcement theory.
 Professor Steiner’s current research focuses on the historical development of, and normative approaches to, cannabis law and policy.
 She has a particular interest in the use of social media to advance knowledge building.
 Her scholarship has appeared in numerous journals, including the William and Mary Environmental Law and Policy Review, Santa Clara Law Review, Marquette Law Review, Environmental Law Reporter, ABA Energy Law Journal, and the New York Law Journal.

 Professor Steiner is a frequent lecturer, and has been cited in the media for her expertise on, cannabis law, including appearances on New England Public Radio, in WalletHub’s “Most Fun States in America” and in the Springfield Republican.
-In May 2018, she will join members of the Cannabis Control Commission to discuss the Commonwealth of Massachusetts’ newly implemented cannabis regulations.
-Professor Steiner has also lectured and been quoted extensively about environmental and other legal topics.
+Professor Steiner has also lectured and been quoted extensively about cannabis, environmental, and tort law.

 A passionate educator, Professor Steiner has been recognized for teaching excellence.
 She was awarded the Catherine J. Jones Professor of Year Award in 2012, 2013 and 2015.
 Prior to joining the faculty of Western New England University School of Law, Professor Steiner was a member of the full time faculty at St. John’s University School of Law where she received the honor of Professor of the Year (2009) and the Dean’s Teaching Award (2008).